Tefé: Geography

 Tefé is located about 525 km by air or 595 km by river to the west of Manaus on the south bank of the Rio Solimões (the upper Amazon), on the lake formed by the mouth of the Tefé River.
 The nearest large city is Coari, 192 km SE by east of Tefé.

 The municipal seat of Tefé is the largest town and commercial center of the middle Solimões region.
-Its population was 59,547 evenly divided between urban and rural, and its area is 23,704 km².
+Its population was 59,547 evenly divided between urban and rural, and its area is 23704 km2.
 There are no roads into Tefé and the only access is by river boat or plane.
 By fast boat it is about 12 hours from Manaus.
-Azul Linhas Aereas and Voepass operate flights from Manaus to Tefé Airport.
+Azul Brazilian Airlines and Voepass operate flights from Manaus to Tefé Airport.

 The city is the home of the Territorial Prelature of Tefé.
 Tefé is also the major starting point for trips into the Mamiraua Reserve.

 The municipality is in the Juruá-Purus moist forests ecoregion.

 It contains 46% of the Tefé National Forest, created in 1989.

 The municipality contains 33.85% of the 217486 ha Catuá-Ipixuna Extractive Reserve, established in 2003 as the first extractive reserve in the state of Amazonas.